Hernia

 This creates a visible bulge or lump, which may cause pain or discomfort, especially while standing, coughing, or lifting heavy objects.

-Hernias do not heal on their own and often worsen over time if left untreated.
+It does not heal on its own and often worsen over time if left untreated.

 Surgical repair is the only permanent cure.